hazminfirdaus/marknif-garage/README.md

    ```

 6. **Database Setup**:
+   - Open phpMyAdmin by navigating to http://localhost/phpmyadmin in your web browser.
-   - Create a new database in your MySQL server.
+   - Create a new database, e.g., marknif_garage.
    - Import the provided SQL file to set up the database schema and initial data:
      ```sh
      mysql -u username -p database_name < database/marknif_garage.sql